Chair: James Crumley

 Physics is a valuable study for non-science majors, too.
 The department offers courses (101-3, 150, and 187) which have been developed specifically to suit the needs of non-science majors.
 No previous introduction to physics is necessary, and mathematics is used sparingly.

 The department's experimental facilities include gamma-ray analyzers, a 3-D printer, diffusion pump vacuum systems, a variety of lasers, fiber-optics, holography and interferometry equipment, an all-sky camera, and many new electronic instruments.
-Computing facilities include Windows PCs in laboratories and classrooms, a computing lab containing dual screen Linux PCs.
+Computing facilities include Microsoft Windows and Linux computers in laboratories and classrooms, including a computing lab containing dual screen Linux PCs.

 The department also maintains shop facilities for metal and woodworking, and an electronics shop.
 Students are encouraged to work independently.
 Many select their own experimental projects, build special apparatus and perform original measurements.